Mahima Brown, Board Member

-Peter currently works as a consultant, trainer, facilitator, and speaker in fields of conflict resolution, difficult conversations, negotiation, collaboration, public speaking.
+Since 1996, Peter has worked as a consultant, trainer, facilitator, and speaker in fields of conflict resolution, difficult conversations, negotiation, collaboration, public speaking.
 He is also affiliated with The Harvard Negotiation Project; a think-tank at Harvard University.
 Peter has worked globally in the private and public sectors and he has also served as a Visiting Professor at INSEAD Business School (France, Singapore).
 He has three children attending the school and looks forward to being of service and contributing to the development of the school.
 Peter is grateful for Waldorf Education which has played a positive role in his family’s life.
 He truly believes the Waldorf approach to education and life holds deep meaning and caring and reminds us of timeless, and very important principles of living, which are much needed in our world today.

 Daniel Lerner, Board Chair

 Daniel Lerner joined the Toronto Waldorf School in Grade 8 in 1993 and graduated from Grade 12 in 1998.
 After graduation he remained at TWS for an additional year to complete his OAC credits.
 Daniel received his B.Sc.
 (Hons.) in Astrophysics from Queen’s University and received his law degree from the University of British Columbia.
 Daniel was called to the bar in Ontario in 2008 and has been practicing exclusively in criminal law – both as a prosecutor and as a defence lawyer – for the past ten years.
 Daniel also gives regular talks to lawyers and the public about criminal law issues, and is a regularly interviewed in TV, radio and newspapers to help explain criminal law-related issues.
 Daniel recently returned to the Toronto Waldorf School community when he joined the Board of Directors in 2016, and currently serves as Chair of the Board.